 Skip to main content

-The Knife is an interior stunt where the nose tackle initiates first, crashing through the A-gap and pulling the center and weak guard toward him.
-The 3-technique DT then loops behind the NT into the vacated A-gap.
-The term "Knife" distinguishes this from a generic twist by specifying that the inside man (NT) goes first — the NT knifes across the center's face to create the rush lane.
+The NT-DT Twist is an interior stunt where the nose tackle initiates first, crashing across the center's face into one A-gap while the 3-technique DT loops behind him into the vacated A-gap.
+Some staffs call this a "Knife" colloquially; the more universal coaching term is twist (with "knife" used elsewhere by coaches like Brent Venables to describe a single DL knifing into his assigned gap).
 This stunt attacks the interior of the pocket, which is particularly dangerous because most quarterbacks rely on stepping up into a clean pocket when edge pressure arrives.
-A well-timed knife collapses the pocket from the inside out, leaving the QB with nowhere to go.
+A well-timed twist collapses the pocket from the inside out, leaving the QB with nowhere to go.

 Player Roles